AlexRojasx/DC-5v-Converter/README.md

-#DC/DC-5v-Converter
+<h1>DC/DC-5v-Converter</h1>

 <h2>Project Description:</h2>

-This DC/DC 5v converter project is aimed to create a simple and easy way to power a usb device.
+The DC/DC 5v converter project is aimed to create a simple and easy way to power a usb device.
 The primary focus was for this device to be able to power an Orange Pi off of a Rev Robotics PDH (Power Distribution Hub) for simple integration in a FRC Robot.
 This simple PCB board design was used to deepen understanding of circit design, PCB layout, and power electronics.

 <h2>Skills Learned:</h2>